Oripi/wix-covid-wishlist/README.md

 Finally it's time to write some code!

-open up the dev console:
+open up the dev console by clicking on it in the lower part of the page:
 ![alt wishlist popup](images/devConsole.png)
 you should see the default code:
 ```javascript